If you are doing an onboarding software comparison, you’re already doing something right.

 Some documentation in a new hire file may not be in a PDF format.
 For example, the employer may need to scan images of documents for the I-9 form.
 The employer will then upload and attach them in .jpg format.
 These should be easy to attach to the new hire’s digital file to keep record keeping on target.

 #8 Straightforward to Use

 Finally, straightforward use is one of the most important features when studying your onboarding software comparison.
-A really excellent onboarding solution will walk your employees through each step.
+A really excellent onboarding workflow software solution will walk your employees through each step.
 In addition, it will enforce rules that prevent common errors and omissions.
 The more quickly the employer gets their workers onboarded, the faster they start making your organization more successful.

 Still going through your onboarding software comparison?
 To find out if Efficient Forms has the right solution for your company, talk to our team of specialists today.